caolonghao/MRI_visualization/README.md

-# Navigate MRI with 3D mouse
+# MRI Visualization
-It displays MRI in 2D and 3D multi-slice views, with easy search and navigation with a 3D mouse.
+It displays MRI in 2D and 3D multi-slice views, with easy search and navigation with a mouse.

 ### 2D
 ![2D](./assets/2d.gif)